 Your objective is to make someone stop and read or appreciate your poster.
 You have one chance to grab people’s attention and your secret weapon is contrast.
 High contrast between different design elements is one way to go about it.

 Juxtapositions with elements, color palettes, gradients, different fonts – all these things are fun to experiment with as contrast can be achieved through different means.

 It’s important to also cover your basics in terms of where this poster will be located.
 Will it be print or online?
 Will it be in a crowded place, or a fancy online platform?
 These factors influence many design decisions that you have to make.
 Understanding where your design will be placed can help you make better decisions about colors, fonts, and design elements.

 Tip #6: Know who you’re designing for

-The other thing that pave the road to better, more purposeful design is understanding who your audience is.
+The other thing that paves the road to better, more purposeful design is understanding who your audience is.
 It’s crucial that you have an idea of your target audience before you sell or promote anything to them.
 Your design has to match their culture, likes and buying habits.

 Tip #7: Choose visuals that make a statement

-If you’re wondering what to embellish your poster with after you’ve settled on a font, colors and style, find your images.
+If you’re wondering what to embellish your poster with after you’ve settled on a font, colors, and style, find your images.
 Remember that you can layer images, fonts and elements to add interest to your poster design.
 However, keep in mind that you shouldn’t clutter the poster and aim for a clean and simple design.

 You can choose photos or illustrations, and if you do, make sure it is a dominating image that helps communicate something.